asengupta/avishek.net/_posts/2021-07-19-functional-analysis-results-for-operators.md

 Mercer's Theorem is an extension of this to an infinite-dimensional matrix, where the eigenvectors are replaced by eigenfunctions (remember, functions are vectors too), and the requirement for a symmetric matrix is replaced by a positive semi-definite function $$\kappa(x,y)$$, characterised by the positive semi-definiteness of the **Gram Matrix** as noted in the **Inner Product and the Gram Matrix** section in [Kernel Functions: Functional Analysis and Linear Algebra Preliminaries]({% post_url 2021-07-17-kernel-functions-functional-analysis-preliminaries %}).

-Mathematically, Mercer Theorem states that:
+Mathematically, Mercer's Theorem states that:

 $$
 \kappa(x,y)=\sum_{i=1}^\infty \lambda_i \psi_i(x)\psi_i(y)